rust-lang/book/src/ch05-03-method-syntax.md

 }
 ```

-Then we can see that `self` is missing own permissions in the operation `self.max(..)`.
+Then we can see that `self` is missing @Perm{own} permissions in the operation `self.max(..)`.
 Rust therefore rejects this program with the following error:

 ```text
 error[E0507]: cannot move out of `*self` which is behind a mutable reference